thunderheadone/one-sdk-cordova/README.md

 If you are looking to make updates or fork this, it is worth considering doing so based on the develop branch.

-## TODOs
-- Update the sample apps to work with the latest platform specific releases
-- Update the plugin to use the latest SDKs (follow the [iOS](https://github.com/thunderheadone/one-sdk-ios) and [Android](https://github.com/thunderheadone/one-sdk-android) SDK integration documentation for details)
-- Update the plugin to work with the latest platform specific releases
-- Update the integration details
-- Release a new version of the plugin - please create a PR if you are looking to do this and we can publish this accordingly

 ## Questions or need help

 ### Thunderhead ONE Support